Q: What is Amblyopia?

 Q: My child passed the screening test at school, isn’t that enough?

 A: Distance and reading are two different things.
 Someone with perfect distance vision can still have focusing problems up close.
-Doctors need to check for both, many children have undiagnosed accommodative (focusing) problems because no one ever looked for it before.
-We always check the distance and near vision on all ages because it is so important.
-Other areas that need to be checked is eye muscle alignment, color vision, depth perception, and overall health of the eyes.
+Eye doctors check for both.
+Many children have undiagnosed accommodative (focusing) problems because no one ever looked for it before.
+We always check the distance and near vision of our patients of all ages because it is so important.
+Other areas that need to be checked include: eye muscle alignment, color vision, depth perception, and overall health of the eyes.

 Q: Why does allergy season affect my eyes?